tc39/proposal-shadowrealm/explainer.md

 The Realms API provides integrity preserving semantics - including built-ins - of root and incubator Realms, setting specific boundaries for the Environment Records.

-Third Party Scripts can be executed in a non-blocking asynchronous evaluation through the `Realm#importBinding()`.
+Third Party Scripts can be executed in a non-blocking asynchronous evaluation through the `Realm#importValue()`.

 There is no need for immediate access to the application globals - e.g. `window`, `document`.
 This comes as a convenience for the application that can provide - or not - values and API in different ways.
 This also creates several opportunities for customization with the Realm Globals and prevent collision with other global values and other third party scripts.